sandipanxlr8/zomato-api/README.md

 Getting Sterted with React-Native

-fetching restaurants from Zomato and categorising them on the basis of price.
+React-Native app to fetch restaurants from Zomato and categorising them on the basis of price.
   1.Cost Effective
   2.Bit Pricier
   3.Big Spender